crossbario/iotcookbook/device/pi/components/buzzer/README.md

 # Crossbar.io IoT Starterkit - Buzzer

-Tags: Python, GPIO, buzzer
+Piezo buzzer component for acoustic warning or notification.

 1. [Synopsis](#synopsis)
 1. [How to run](#how-to-run)
 1. [API](#api)

+*Tags:* Python, GPIO, buzzer

 ---

 ## Synposis

-This component exposes the piezo buzzer built into the Crossbar.io IoT Starterkit as a WAMP component and can then be used as a acoustic warning or notification device within a WAMP based application.
+This component exposes the piezo buzzer built into the Crossbar.io IoT Starterkit as a WAMP component which then can be used as a acoustic warning or notification device within a WAMP based application.

 The Crossbar.io IoT Starterkit has a built in piezo buzzer connected to GPIO 16 (Pin 36) with active high.
 The component is written in Python using Autobahn running on Twisted.
 The [Dockerfile](Dockerfile) for the component uses the default `crossbario/autobahn-python-armhf` image as base.